College of Liberal Arts

 Austin, TX 78703

-Admitted students always receive financial aid, usually in the form of a TA-ship, and this gives them a monthly stipend, tuition assistance and pays for health insurance.
+Admitted students always receive financial aid, usually in the form of a TA-ship, that includes a monthly stipend, tuition assistance, and health insurance.

-Teaching Assistants and Assistant Instructors in Philosophy earn a monthly stipend for nine months, receive tuition assistance, they receive health insurance, and their dependents are eligible for health insurance benefits.
-If an applicant is admitted with financial aid, the department commits to continue aid for 5 years, provided they remain in good standing and meet minimum requirements.
+Teaching Assistants, Readers, and Assistant Instructors in Philosophy earn a monthly stipend for nine months, receive tuition assistance, and are provided with health insurance; in addition, dependents are eligible for health insurance benefits.
+The department commits to providing support for 5 years, provided students remain in good standing and meet minimum requirements.

 In-state tuition for a graduate student taking a normal course-load of nine hours will total approximately $4,464 per semester.
-AIs, TAs, and Readers receive the in-state tuition rate plus tuition assistance that covers about 100% of the cost of tuition.
+AIs, TAs, and Readers receive the in-state tuition rate.
+Our tuition assistance covers nearly 100% of the cost of tuition.

-Students who meet certain criteria of personal and family financial need are eligible for various other awards administered directly by the University-wide Student Financial Aid Office-scholarships, long- term loans, and work-study awards.
+Students who meet certain criteria of personal and family financial need are eligible for various other awards administered directly by the University-wide Student Financial Aid Office-scholarships.
+These include long-term loans and work-study awards.

 Questions?